 Protect yourself against strategic blindness

-Companies that believe they are invulnerable are often in for a rude awakening.
-How can you avoid the tendency to ignore unpleasant truths?
+Companies that believe they are invulnerable are particularly exposed to a rude awakening.
+How can you guard against the tendency to ignore unpleasant truths?

 From 1968 to the early eighties, Intel grew exponentially thanks to its star product, the memory chip.
 However, by 1985, memory chips had become a commodity and profit margins were plummeting.
 Fortunately, when this occurred, Intel was generating nearly two-thirds of its revenues on another product with much healthier margins – the micro-processor.
 Company leaders decided to get out of the memory chip business, thus bolstering profit and enabling Intel to become the well-known success it is today.